 Supplemental coverage in Tennessee includes Medicare Supplement, Medicare Advantage, and prescription drug coverage.

-Medicare Supplements are additional coverage you pay for on top of Medicare.
-These plans have letters to denote their coverage level.
+Medicare Supplements are additional coverage you pay for on top of Medicare, and these plans have letters to denote their coverage level.
 They pay some or all of the portion of Medicare’s coinsurance, copays, and deductibles.
-Medigap plans are standardized and provide the same coverage no matter where you live, or which company you choose.
+Medigap plans are standardized and provide the same coverage no matter where you live or which company you choose.

-Medicare Advantage which is commonly referred to as Medicare Part C is an all-in-one plan that rolls your Medicare Parts A, B, and most of the time D all into one plan.
-They must cover everything Traditional Medicare covers, and in many cases offer additional benefits not included by Medicare.
+Medicare Advantage, commonly referred to as Medicare Part C, is an all-in-one plan that rolls your Medicare Parts A, B, and, most of the time, Part D into one program.
+They must cover everything Traditional Medicare covers and, in many cases, offer additional benefits not included by Medicare.

 These plans are administered by health insurance companies like Humana, UnitedHealthcare, and Aetna.
 These plans have different benefits and costs depending on where you live.
-Make sure you review the summary of benefits to ensure you are getting the right plan for you.
+Make sure you review the summary of benefits to ensure you’re getting the right plan for your situation.

-Medicare prescription drug plans, otherwise known as Part D plans, are your stand-alone coverage for the prescription drugs you pick up from the pharmacy.
-Similar to Medicare Advantage plans these plans are monitored by Medicare and administered by private health insurance companies like SilverScript and WellCare.
+Medicare prescription drug plans, or Part D plans, are your stand-alone coverage for the prescription drugs you pick up from the pharmacy.
+Like Medicare Advantage plans, these plans are monitored by Medicare and administered by private health insurance companies like SilverScript and WellCare.
 The plan benefits vary depending on the state you reside.

 Tennessee Medicare Resources